cfloutier/test_k2ui/README.md

 The full documentation is here

-The K2Ui are the controls used in the the K2D2 mod for Kerbal Space Program 2
+The `K2UI` is a set of UI controls used in the the K2D2 mod for Kerbal Space Program 2. see :
 * https://spacedock.info/mod/3325/K2-D2
 * https://github.com/cfloutier/k2d2